elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-role-do-comparison-operators-play-in-decision-making.md

 url: /learn/computer-science/questions/what-role-do-comparison-operators-play-in-decision-making
 score: -1.0
 related_article1:
-    id: 161475
+    id: 161187
-    title: How are input and output represented in a flowchart?
+    title: >-
+        What is string manipulation and why is it important in programming?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-are-input-and-output-represented-in-a-flowchart
+    url: /learn/computer-science/questions/what-is-string-manipulation-and-why-is-it-important-in-programming
 related_article2:
-    id: 161486
+    id: 161194
-    title: Why are data types important in programming?
+    title: >-
+        How does process flow ensure the correct sequence of actions in a program?
     subject: Computer Science
-    url: /learn/computer-science/questions/why-are-data-types-important-in-programming
+    url: /learn/computer-science/questions/how-does-process-flow-ensure-the-correct-sequence-of-actions-in-a-program
 related_article3:
-    id: 161187
+    id: 161471
-    title: What is string manipulation and why is it important in programming?
+    title: >-
+        What is the primary purpose of an algorithm in problem-solving?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-string-manipulation-and-why-is-it-important-in-programming
+    url: /learn/computer-science/questions/what-is-the-primary-purpose-of-an-algorithm-in-problemsolving
 related_article4:
-    id: 161375
+    id: 161180
-    title: Why are data types important in programming?
+    title: >-
+        What is the primary purpose of an algorithm in problem-solving?
     subject: Computer Science
-    url: /learn/computer-science/questions/why-are-data-types-important-in-programming
+    url: /learn/computer-science/questions/what-is-the-primary-purpose-of-an-algorithm-in-problemsolving
 related_article5:
-    id: 161482
+    id: 161194
-    title: What is the significance of counter variables in count-controlled loops?
+    title: >-
+        How does process flow ensure the correct sequence of actions in a program?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-significance-of-counter-variables-in-countcontrolled-loops
+    url: /learn/computer-science/questions/how-does-process-flow-ensure-the-correct-sequence-of-actions-in-a-program
 ---

 &nbsp;